red-isbe/isbe-contracts/docs/generated/tokens/erc3643/token.md

 ## IToken

-This interface combines all core ERC3643 security token functionality including compliance, trusted issuers registry, recovery mechanisms, and infrastructure components.
+_Required interface of an ERC3643 compliant security token contract.

-_Required interface of an ERC3643 compliant security token contract._
+Aggregates all ERC3643 management interfaces into a single, unified interface for complete ERC3643 lifecycle management including controllers, verification methods, and verification relationships_

 ---